carpetmaker3162/aphsctf-writeups/writeup.md

 $$(x + 13) \mod 10 = 8$$

 A solution for this can then be found easily ($$x = 5$$).
-Since our rng only had one state, had a very simple transition from one state to the next, and had a very short period (10), we only needed one output from the rng in order to predict future outputs correctly.
+We can then keep applying this operation to predict future outputs of the rng.
+Since our rng only had one state, had a very simple transition from one state to the next, and had a very short period (10), we only needed one output from the rng in order to be able to make correct predictions.

 The math in xorshift128 is a bit more complicated.
 Let $$s_0$$ and $$s_1$$ be the current 64-bit states.
 The new $$s_0$$ and $$s_1$$ are calculated as follows: